the pest flies invading your home

 Elimination: Removing the source is always a good start when fighting Phorid Flies.
 Clean the drains in your home to remove any standing organic debris.
 Close food containers and garbages.
 Fix any leaks causing excess moisture in your home.

-Drain Fly
+Drain Flies

 Source: Drain Flies breed in drains, sewers, septic tanks, and soil that has been contaminated with sewage.

-Elimination: Using a sanitation product like Invade Bio Drain or even Drano will help destroy the Drain Flies breeding area if they are breeding in the drain.
+Elimination: Using a sanitation product like Invade Bio Drain or even Drano will help destroy the Drain Flies’ breeding area if they are breeding in the drain.

 Fungus Gnats

-Appearance: Generally small and often tiny flies with long legs and long thin and veiny wings.
+Appearance: Generally small and often tiny flies with long legs and long thin, and veiny wings.

 Source: Dark, moist areas are breeding grounds for fungus and, in turn, for Fungus Gnats.
 The larvae feed on fungus growing in soil and moist organic matter.
 Damage from these gnats most often occurs in greenhouses or in plant beds.

-Sphaerocerid Fly
+Sphaerocerid Flies

 Appearance: Small black flies with a thicker section at the very top of the legs.
 Also called “dung flies” because they may breed in animal manure.\